Virat992/Data-Analysis-Excel/README.md

 ## Dataset

 The dataset used for analysis comprises information related to 32,000 orders placed during a sale period on various e-commerce websites.
-The majority of these orders pertain to female clothing items.
+The majority of these orders pertain to male and female clothing items.
 The dataset encompasses 19 features, including 'Index', 'Order_id', 'Customer_id', 'Gender', 'Age', 'Date', 'State', 'Channel', 'SKU', 'Product_category', 'Size', 'Amount', 'Status', 'Quantity', 'Currency', and more.